weekahrin/weekahrin.github.io/README.md

 **Welcome to my digital sanctuary** – where code meets aesthetics and vibes are immaculate.

-This is my personal bio page, a moody, atmospheric corner of the internet that screams *"I know CSS better than my own family"* *this is a lie..* xd
+This is my personal bio page, a moody, atmospheric corner of the internet that screams *"I know CSS better than my own family"* *but this is a lie..* xd

 ## 🎨 Features